 Community Garden – The Estes Valley Community Garden was spearheaded by volunteers from EPUMC.
 Its mission is to enrich the individual, social, and environmental health of the residents of the Estes Valley through gardening and gardening knowledge, by providing residents the opportunity to grow some of their own food, thus encouraging the community to become more sustainable.
 More information can be found at Estes Valley Community Garden.

-Fair Trade – Fair Trade Certified™ products were made with respect to people and planet.
+Fair Trade – We serve Fair Trade coffee at our fellowship hour.
+Fair Trade Certified™ products were made with respect to people and planet.
 Our rigorous social, environmental and economic standards work to promote safe, healthy working conditions, protect the environment, enable transparency, and empower communities to build strong, thriving businesses.
 When you choose products with the Fair Trade label, your day-to-day purchases can improve an entire community’s day-to-day lives.
 More information can be found at Fair Trade USA.

 Learning Place – The Learning Place serves students who need study skill and/or organizational help, students who are struggling in specific areas, special needs students and those who attend for enrichment.
 Students who need help with basic homework area also served by the Learning Place.
 All of these students are served by either one-to-one tutoring or small group workshops.
 More information can be found at The Estes Park Learning Place.

-Missionary Support – Traditional overseas projects include helping support a United Methodist missionary, Jennifer Moore, in Macedonia.
+Missionary Support – Traditional overseas projects include helping support a United Methodist missionary, Jennifer Moore, in North Macedonia.
+Newsletters from Jennifer are posted on the church website.
 We also help support a medical mission project in Africa: Healthy Women, Healthy Liberia.

-My Sister’s Place – Estes Valley Crisis Advocates’ My Sister’s Place is a place where women, men and their children can find refuge from domestic violence.
+My Sister’s Place – Estes Valley Crisis Advocates’ safe house, My Sister’s Place, is a place where women, men and their children can find refuge from domestic violence.
 My Sister’s Place is at a confidential location, and all services are free.
 Women, men and children can stay there for as long as six weeks.
 Counseling is provided, as well as referrals, assistance in finding employment, legal aid, and support.
-To reach an Advocate, call the office at (970) 577-9781 or call Dispatch at (970) 586-4000 and ask to have the on-call Advocate paged.
+To reach an Advocate, call the office at (970) 577-9781 or call Estes Park Police Dispatch at (970) 586-4000 and ask to have the on-call Advocate paged.
 More information can be found at Estes Valley Crisis Advocates.